The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Design

 \subsection{Design Overview}

 We first introduce the architecture of \sysname and show how it augments Log-RAID on an array of multiple ZNS SSDs, as shown in Figure~\ref{fig:zapraid}. \sysname exposes a block-level {\em volume} that supports random reads/writes.
 We assume that the block size is 4\,KiB.
 A user application can issue reads/writes of an arbitrary number of blocks, each of which is identified by a logical block address (LBA).
 Each drive corresponds to a ZNS SSD, and \sysname maps each contiguous area of a drive under Log-RAID to a zone, which only allows sequential writes.
 Let $Z$ be the total number of zones in a drive, so there are $Z$ segments in a ZNS SSD array.
-For example, a 4-TiB ZN540 ZNS SSD \cite{zn540} configures $Z=$~3,690 zones.
+For example, a 4\,TiB ZN540 ZNS SSD \cite{zn540} configures $Z=$~3,690 zones.
 Each of the drives, segments, zones, and stripes is associated with an identifier (ID).

-\paragraph{Segment organization.} Each segment corresponds to $k+m$ zones in $k+m$ drives.
+\para{Segment organization.} Each segment corresponds to $k+m$ zones in $k+m$ drives.
 In \sysname, each segment comprises three regions that span across $k+m$ drives: the {\em header region} and the {\em footer region} for keeping metadata for crash consistency (\S\ref{subsec:crash}), and the {\em data region} for storing data and parity chunks.
-Specifically, the header region stores the zone IDs of all zones from the $k+m$ drives in the segment, the chunk size, the stripe group size (defined in \S\ref{subsec:group}), and the RAID scheme (e.g., RAID-5/RAID-6, $k$, and $m$).
+Specifically, the header region stores the RAID scheme (including RAID-5/RAID-6, $k$, and $m$) and the segment-specific information (including the zone IDs of all zones from the $k+m$ drives in the segment, the chunk size, and the stripe group size (defined in \S\ref{subsec:group})).
 The footer region keeps the {\em block metadata}, including the LBA, write timestamp, and stripe ID of each block in the data region.